apache/ozone-site/docs/08-developer-guide/04-project/03-release-guide.md

 ### Update the master branch

  * Cherry pick your commit updating the protolock files to a branch on your fork, and merge it to master with a pull request.
  * Update the Ozone SNAPSHOT version and national park tag on master with a pull request.
 Here you will pick the [national park](https://en.wikipedia.org/wiki/List_of_national_parks_of_the_United_States) to use for the next release of Ozone and set it in the project's top level pom at `<ozone.release>`.
-[Example](https://github.com/apache/ozone/pull/2863)
+See [this pull request](https://github.com/apache/ozone/pull/2863) for an example.

 ### Update the Ozone Roadmap